 About

 Heidi has a BFA from the Maryland Institute College of Art and an MFA from the School of Visual Arts.
-She is also a member of the American Society of Botanical Artists. and AIGA (American Institute of Graphic Arts).
-Over the years, she has received many exhibition awards and recognition for her work.
+She is also a member of the American Society of Botanical Artists, and has exhibited at many venues where she has received awards and recognition for her work.

 With over 25 years of teaching experience, Heidi has worked in a variety of settings—from adult schools and museums to several universities in New Jersey and NYC.